 BALTIMORE (AP) — Baltimore’s top prosecutor has begun asking judges to throw out hundreds of convictions she says were tainted by discredited officers.

 The Baltimore Sun reports that State’s Attorney Marilyn Mosby’s review found a total of 790 criminal cases handled by 22 city officers she says cannot be trusted.

 Eight Gun Trace Task Force members were convicted of racketeering crimes and sentenced to prison.
-Nearly all the other 14 officers were named during their federal trial.
+Most of the other 14 officers were named during their federal trial.